aspose-total/Aspose.Total-Products/total/en/net/conversion/wordml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORDML to CSV or Online App" h2="Export WORDML to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate WORDML to CSV conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export WORDML to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, edit, convert and print Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, OOXML, HTML, OpenDocument, PDF, EPUB, XPS, and other popular formats.
+It also provides a comprehensive set of features for manipulating Word documents, such as document creation, conversion, mail merge, text manipulation, and more.

+The second step is to use Aspose.Cells for .NET to convert HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLSB, CSV, HTML, ODS, and other popular formats.
+It also provides a comprehensive set of features for manipulating spreadsheets, such as spreadsheet creation, conversion, data extraction, data manipulation, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORDML to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can easily incorporate WORDML to CSV conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This feature can be implemented in two simple steps, using Aspose.Words for .NET to export WORDML to HTML, and Aspose.Cells for .NET to convert HTML to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}